TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_boot.md

   \else
     \code
   cd ${SDK_INSTALL_PATH}/tools/boot
-  python uart_bootloader.py -p COM<x> --bootloader=sbl_prebuilt/{board}/sbl_uart.release.tiimage --file=< path to multicore appimage of application binary >
+  python uart_bootloader.py -p COM<x> --bootloader=sbl_prebuilt/{board}/sbl_uart.release.tiimage --file=< path to multicore application binary >
   \endcode
   \endif
 \if SOC_AM65X
 - When you execute this, the script first sends the uart bootloader, system firmware(sysfw) and then the multicore appimage
 \else
-- When you execute this, the script first sends the uart bootloader, and then the multicore appimage
+- When you execute this, the script first sends the uart bootloader, and then the multicore application
 \endif
-- After the multicore appimage is successfully parsed, the uart bootloader sends an acknowledgment to the script and waits for 5 seconds before running the application binary
+- After the multicore application file is successfully parsed, the uart bootloader sends an acknowledgment to the script and waits for 5 seconds before running the application binary
 - Upon receiving the ack, the script will exit successfully
 - Connect to the UART terminal within 5 seconds to see logs from the application